 The Senior Portfolio shall consist of copies of three to six essays, each of which you will have written as part of your coursework in English at FUS; also included should be a brief cover letter explaining which of the concentration categories each of the included essays fits into (see details below).
 You should include a copy of the graded essay and, if you wish, a revised version (the extent of revision is up to you).
 THIS MEANS THAT YOU MUST NOT DISCARD THE MARKED ESSAYS RETURNED TO YOU BY YOUR PROFESSORS DURING YOUR COURSE OF STUDY AT FUS.
 Senior Portfolios will not be returned to students, so you should be sure to submit photocopies only of your marked essays.

-In order to guard against the possible misplacing or loss of work that you think you might like to include in your portfolio, the chairman of the English department, Dr. Stephen Lewis, will maintain a file for each English major in his office, Egan 266.
-When you have a graded paper that you think you would like to include in your portfolio, please give a photocopy to Dr. Lewis (you can slip the paper under the office door if he is not there).
-Make sure that your name is clearly indicated on each page of the paper, and that the paper is properly stapled.
+In order to guard against the possible misplacing or loss of work that you think you might like to include in your portfolio, the chairman of the English department will maintain a file for each English major.
+When you have a graded paper that you think you would like to include in your portfolio, please give a copy to the chair.
+Make sure that your name is clearly indicated on each page of the paper.

 We hope the task of composing your Senior Portfolio will be not only fairly simple, but also rather satisfying.
 As you select and arrange some of your best work from your years as an English major at Franciscan, you are bound to feel proud of your achievement—-as you well should.